Sodium triacetoxyborohydride, NaBH(OAc)3, is a mild reducing age... | Channels for Pearson+

 Watch next

-Master How to use Organic Chemistry to make Lewis Structures easier. with a bite sized video explanation from Johnny Betancourt
+Master Reducing Agents with a bite sized video explanation from Johnny Betancourt